aaguilerav/space-filling-curves/README.md

 ![Fig13](https://raw.githubusercontent.com/aaguilerav/space-filling-curves/master/src/main/resources/sfc-3-5d-3.png)
 _(Iteration 3)_

-Now, I realized that the "speed" in which these curves converge to the limit where they completely fill the 2-dimensional space has no need to be a constant, what do I mean by that?, take any of the curves above, every part of the curve as a result of the division (by 3, 4 or 5) of the area  is more or less the same in terms of length.
+Now, I realized that the "speed" in which these curves converge to the limit where they completely fill the 2-dimensional space has no need to be a constant, what do I mean by that?, take any of the curves above, every part of the curve as a result of the division (by 3, 4 or 5) of the whole area into smaller parts is more or less the same in terms of length.

 The following curves vary in length dramatically depending of the particular sub-section of the area you chose to look, yet, they are also space-filling curves.
 The fractal appearance is more evident on these cases: